SettRaziel/ruby_visualization/README.md

-               argument: file=<filename> loads options from file, menu enables the possibility to input the desired values -r, --range    arguments: <start> <end>; prints all datasets within the range of the provided arguments, excludes -i, -t -t, --time     arguments: <x> <y> ; creates a timeline for the given coordinate (x,y), coordinates not lying on the data point will be interpolated, excludes -a, -c and -i
+               argument: file=<filename> loads options from file, menu enables the possibility to input the desired values -r, --range    arguments: <start> <end>; prints all datasets within the range of the provided arguments, indices as [1,2, ..., # datasets], excludes -i, -t
+-t, --time     arguments: <x> <y> ; creates a timeline for the given coordinate
+               (x,y), coordinates not lying on the data point will be interpolated, excludes -a, -c and -i